 Pool and Spa Registration Requirement

 Statistics from the Australian's National Drowning report confirms that swimming pools are the most common location for children aged between 0-4 year, backyard pool drownings.
-A large number of drowning deaths are as a result of a faulty or non-compliant pool barrier or lack of supervision.
+A large number of drowning deaths are a result of a faulty or non-compliant pool barrier or lack of supervision.

 Each year, on average, four children lost their lives in pools and spas in Victoria.
 Therefore, the Victorian building regulatory regime made it a legal obligation for swimming pool and spa owners to ensure that pools and spas are properly maintained with an effective safety barrier around swimming pools and spas.